-Eventually, Jacob wrestled the blessing of the firstborn out of Esau’s hand, for Esau despised his birthright and sold it to satisfy the craving of his flesh.
+Eventually, Jacob wrestled the firstborn’s blessing out of Esau’s hand, for Esau despised his birthright and sold it to satisfy the craving of his flesh.
 But afterward, “when he wanted to inherit the blessing, he was rejected, for he found no place for repentance, though he sought it diligently with tears.”
 (Heb.
 12:17 NKJV).

 Esau lost a generational blessing for a fleeting pleasure!